l2beat/l2beat/packages/config/README.md

 ## Scripts

-- `yarn build` - build the project
+- `pnpm build` - build the project
-- `yarn format:fix` - run biome automatic formatter
+- `pnpm format:fix` - run biome automatic formatter
-- `yarn format` - check if formatting is correct with biome
+- `pnpm format` - check if formatting is correct with biome
-- `yarn lint:fix` - run biome automatic fixer
+- `pnpm lint:fix` - run biome automatic fixer
-- `yarn lint` - check if the code satisfies the biome configuration
+- `pnpm lint` - check if the code satisfies the biome configuration
-- `yarn test` - run tests
+- `pnpm test` - run tests
-- `yarn typecheck` - check if the code satisfies the typescript compiler
+- `pnpm typecheck` - check if the code satisfies the typescript compiler
-- `yarn check-verified-contracts` - verify whether source code of given address is verified on Etherscan
+- `pnpm check-verified-contracts` - verify whether source code of given address is verified on Etherscan
-- `yarn tokens` - update `src/tokens/generated.json` based on `src/tokens/tokens.jsonc`. `generated.jsonc` is a source of truth about each token data.
+- `pnpm tokens` - update `src/tokens/generated.json` based on `src/tokens/tokens.jsonc`. `generated.jsonc` is a source of truth about each token data.
-- `yarn tokens:verify` - when checking a PR run it to see whether tokens were added using a script
+- `pnpm tokens:verify` - when checking a PR run it to see whether tokens were added using a script

 ### How to check PR which adds a new token?

 1. Restore `generated.json` to state before PR `git checkout main --src/tokens/generated.json`
-2. Run `yarn tokens`
+2. Run `pnpm tokens`
 3. See whether git detected any changes - if not then it was added using our script

-There is a handy script for it: `yarn tokens:verify`
+There is a handy script for it: `pnpm tokens:verify`

 ### Tests dependencies